mttaggart/pwfuzz-rs/README.md

 ## Installation

+There are binaries available for Linux and Windows over on [Releases](https://github.com/mttaggart/pwfuzz-rs/releases/latest).

 You can of course build from source, but hey, it's a Rust tool, so you can also just `cargo install pwfuzz-rs`!

 ## Usage